jmonlong/manu-vggafannot/manuscript.md

 With improved genome sequencing technologies, more high-quality genomes can be produced and combined into pangenomes.
 A pangenome represents multiple genomes, often as a graph describing adjacencies (edges) between the sequences (nodes) in the genomes.
-Tools to work with such pangenomes are still in their infancy, although there are now several options that show improved performance over traditional approaches.
+Tools to work with such pangenomes are still in their infancy, although there are now several applications where they show improved performance over traditional approaches.
 In particular, sequencing data analysis benefits from using pangenomes as a reference for read mapping[@vg;@giraffe], variant calling[@vgsv], peak calling[@doi:10.1371/journal.pcbi.1006731;@doi:10.1186/s13059-020-02038-8], or transcript expression quantification[@doi:10.1038/s41592-022-01731-9].
 Hence, we are now manipulating genomic objects, like sequencing reads, epigenetic regions, or genomic variants, in the pangenome graph space.
 Currently, those results are typically flattened or "surjected" onto the linear reference genome.